BxCppDev/Bayeux/README.rst

   http://www.cmake.org/cmake/resources/software.html

 and follow the  instructions on that page to install  it.
+You can also install CMake from source.

 On macOS, simply install CMake from the latest ``Darwin64`` dmg bundle available from: